SAMALAMA37/Kinect-Emulator/README.md

 If someones reading this you can finetune the model to operate the new backbone better, i tried to do it on NYU Depth V2 Data that contains kinect footage along with depth maps, but unfortunately no skill and chatgpt aint enough for that

-After entire week of loop errors i written somewhat working of a code, prolly wasted 2k galoons of water for asking obvious shit to ai, but with help of claude opus 4 i barely made that working, its visible on trainer.py btw

 ## Prerequisites